MakeItBack/MakeItBack/README.md

 - 👯 I’m looking to collaborate on something fun and worthwhile
 - 🤔 I’m looking for help with getting a dev job
 - 💬 Ask me about learning to code ... or ultralight hiking gear, or woodworking
-- ⚡ Fun fact: I once saw Oasis perform in a pub back room
+- ⚡ Fun fact: I once saw Oasis perform in the back room of a pub

 #### Check out my [Learning Tracker][tracker] or head over to [mikeback.me][website] to see my portfolio or to get in touch